-Remote monitoring and management (RMM), also known as network management or remote monitoring software, is a type of software designed to help managed IT service providers (MSPs) remotely and proactively monitor client endpoints, networks and computers.
+Remote monitoring management (RMM), also known as network management, is a type of platform designed to help managed IT service providers (MSPs) remotely and proactively monitor client endpoints, networks and computers.
 This is also now known as or referred to as remote IT management.

 When one of these agents detects a problem on the machine it’s monitoring, an alert (or “ticket”) is created and sent to the MSP, prompting them to take whatever action is needed to resolve the problem.
 These tickets are often classified based on severity, problem type, etc., helping the MSP prioritize and identify critical vs. non-critical issues.
 In best case scenarios, MSPs are able to identify and solve issues before the client even realizes there’s a problem.

 RMM technology gives IT service providers the ability to manage more clients than traditional break/fix IT providers, and to do so more efficiently.
 Through RMM, technicians can remotely install software and updates, administer patches, and more – and this can often all be done from a single, unified dashboard.
 Technicians can administer tasks simultaneously to many computers at once, and no longer have to travel from office to office to handle routine maintenance.

 - Gather information about client software, hardware and networks